nazaninsbr/100-Days/Subject 1 - Transport Layer/README.md

 </ul>
 9- <i> TCP: Flow Control </i><br/>
 <ul>
-	<li>If the application is rela- tively slow at reading the data, the sender can very easily overflow the connection’s receive buffer by sending too much data too quickly.
+	<li>If the application is relatively slow at reading the data, the sender can very easily overflow the connection’s receive buffer by sending too much data too quickly.
 	</li>
 	<li>Flow control is thus a speed-matching service—matching the rate at which the sender is sending against the rate at which the receiving application is reading.</li>
 	<li>TCP provides flow control by having the sender maintain a variable called the receive window.
 Informally, the receive window is used to give the sender an idea of how much free buffer space is available at the receiver.</li>
 	<li>LastByteRcvd – LastByteRead 􏰅<= RcvBuffer</li>
 	<li>rwnd = RcvBuffer – [LastByteRcvd – LastByteRead]</li>
 	<li>Because the spare room changes with time, rwnd is dynamic</li>
 	<li><b>Problem and Solution:</b> There is one minor technical problem with this scheme.
 To see this, suppose Host B’s receive buffer becomes full so that rwnd = 0.
-After advertising rwnd = 0 to Host A, also suppose that B has nothing to send to A. Now consider what hap- pens.
-As the application process at B empties the buffer, TCP does not send new seg- ments with new rwnd values to Host A; indeed, TCP sends a segment to Host A only if it has data to send or if it has an acknowledgment to send.
+After advertising rwnd = 0 to Host A, also suppose that B has nothing to send to A. Now consider what happens.
+As the application process at B empties the buffer, TCP does not send new segments with new rwnd values to Host A; indeed, TCP sends a segment to Host A only if it has data to send or if it has an acknowledgment to send.
 Therefore, Host A is never informed that some space has opened up in Host B’s receive buffer—Host A is blocked and can transmit no more data!
-To solve this problem, the TCP specifi- cation requires Host A to continue to send segments with one data byte when B’s receive window is zero.
+To solve this problem, the TCP specification requires Host A to continue to send segments with one data byte when B’s receive window is zero.
 These segments will be acknowledged by the receiver.
 Eventually the buffer will begin to empty and the acknowledgments will contain a nonzero rwnd value.</li>
 </ul>
 10- <i> TCP: Connection Management </i><br/>
 <ul>